debpalash/alternative-frontends.user.css/README.md

 Features:

-* Bigger player page
+* Full window width player gets even bigger with ratio
-* Site thumnbs and content uses full width for contents
+* Site thumbs and content uses full width
 * Top multiple instances support, you can add or edit your own

 Compatibility: